 Corpus Christi Medical Center has also been named a Certified Primary Stroke Center by The Joint Commission.
-The Certificate of Distinction for Primary Stroke Centers recognizes Corpus Christi Medical Center - Bay Area, The Heart Hospital and Doctors Regional Hospitals for providing better, faster care to improve stroke patient outcomes.
+The Certificate of Distinction for Primary Stroke Centers recognizes Corpus Christi Medical Center - Bay Area for providing better, faster care to improve stroke patient outcomes.

 Honors & Certifications